jenchick/MechaCar_Statistical_Analysis/README.md

 ## T-Test on Suspension Coils
 T-test were performed to determine if all manufacturing lots and each lot individually were statistically different from the population mean of 1,500 pounds per square inch.

+The image below indicates that the original dataset and sample dataset are within acceptable range with p-values greater than 0.05:

 ![image](https://user-images.githubusercontent.com/102322707/182053242-92dea53f-5c6d-486d-8c37-241866aa498b.png)

 Lot 1 Results: